How the Digestive System Works? Step by Step Process in Order

 • Blood glucose levels.

-Also, when the glucose levels are high, through the pancreas, it releases insulin to decrease blood glucose levels.
+• In contrast, when the glucose levels are high, the pancreas, releases insulin to decrease blood glucose levels.

 In doing so, the water and electrolyte levels are raised.